 - Expanded System Adoption

-- A campaign was launched by system leadership to broaden the adoption of the all-cause readmission vector and identify additional areas for cognitive machine adoption.
+- A campaign was launched by Baptist Health leadership to broaden the adoption of the all-cause readmission vector and identify additional areas for cognitive machine adoption.

 - New Vector Selection

-- Based on leadership input, the provider activated the CHF readmission vector to help optimize length of stay and MSPB/MSSP objectives.
+- Based on leadership input, Baptist Health activated the CHF readmission vector to help optimize length of stay and MSPB/MSSP objectives.
 The decision was made at this time to fully integrate Jvion’s Cognitive Machine outputs directly into the system’s Cerner EHR including all risk factors and interventions.

 Current Machine Performance

-With interventions fully integrated into the clinical workflow, the provider has achieved remarkable results.
+With interventions fully integrated into the clinical workflow, Baptist Health has achieved remarkable results.
 In those facilities with the highest levels of adoption and application of the machine’s recommended actions, readmission rates for target events have dropped as low as 0%.
 This drop has translated into a decrease in LOS from 5.4 to 4.8.

 Across the system, the provider has exceeded their overall goal for all readmissions by 107%.
 And for CHF, the system has realized up to a 70% decrease in readmissions within the first two months of cognitive machine adoption.